 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Urban Water Management Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable Habitat Conservation Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable Economic Development Plan No - - - How has or will this be integrated we not applicable with the HMP a nd how does this reduce risk?
-Community Wildfire Protection Plan No - - - How has or will this be integrated we not applicable with the HMP a nd how does this reduce risk?
-Community Forest Management Plan No - - How has or will this be integrated we not applicable with the HMP a nd how does this reduce risk?
-Transportation Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable Agriculture Plan Yes Yates County Agricultural Development and Farmland Enhancement Plan (2004) County Yates County IDA How has or will this be integrated with the HMP and how does this reduce risk?
-The Agricultural Development and Farmland Enhancement Plan was prepared to help guide local planning board members, agricultural and farmland protection board members and elected officials in their review of development applications that affect farmlands.
-Land use planning and zoning with regard to agriculture cannot be rigid - the flexibility to adapt based on circumstances is critical.
-Many large farming operations involve a variety of land uses that may include housing for farm workers, the manufacturing of agricultural products, trucking operations, machinery repair, warehousing, or retail sales of farm products.
-Climate Action/ Resilience/Sustainability Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable Tourism Plan No - - - How has or will this be integrated we not applicable How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable Business/ Downtown Development Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Urban Water Management Plan No - - - How has or will this be integrated when the Not applicable with the HMP a nd how does this reduce risk?
+Habitat Conservation Plan No - - - How has or will this be integrated when the Not applicable with the HMP a nd how does this reduce risk?
+Economic Development Plan No - - - How has or will this be integrated when the Not applicable with the HMP a nd how does this reduce risk?
+Community Wildfire Protection Plan No - - - How has or will this be integrated when the Not applicable with the HMP a nd how does this reduce risk?
+Community Forest Management Plan No - - - How has or will this be integrated when the Not applicable with the HMP a nd how does this reduce risk?
+Transportation Plan No - - - How has or will this be integrated when the Not applicable with the HMP a nd how does this reduce risk?
+Agriculture Plan Yes Yates County Agricultural Development and Farmland Enhancement Plan (2004) County Yates County IDA How has or will this be integrated of the Agricultural Development and members, agricultural and farmlar applications that affect farmlands. flexibility to adapt based on circummay include housing for farm work repair, warehousing, or retail sales Farmland Enhand protection by Land use plannastances is criticaters, the manuf ancement Plan was prepared to pard members and elected offi ning and zoning with regard to cal.
+Many large farming operati acturing of agricultural produc cials in their revie agriculture canno ons involve a vari w of development of be rigid - the ety of land uses that Climate Action/ Resilience/Sustainability Plan No - - - How has or will this be integrated when the Not applicable with the HMP a nd how does this reduce risk?
+Tourism Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Not applicable Business/ Downtown Development Plan No - - - How has or will this be integrated when the Not applicable with the HMP a nd how does this reduce risk?